crystallow1168/MovieList/README.md

 10) created movie.jsx and movieList.jsx , so that we can pass them in the components

-11) having problem with props, console logging and checking each files OMGERGHHHHH read documentations, had dinner and FOUND IT!! props.movie.title
+11) having problem with props, console logging and checking each files. ex:props.movie.title

 12) Created the search input, but had trouble matching the search value to existing movieList.
+// handle search ahs 2 event handler: 1) handle the search text 2) handle the submit button

 13) Created add, which is similar to the search.
 Replacing the search list with newly added movies